yosoyyona/blog/about.md

 permalink: /about/
 ---

+👩🏻‍💻 Learning by making errors and mistakes

-🤖 Part-time Web Dev Bootcamp @ Ironhack
+🤖 Graduated Web Dev Bootcamp @ Ironhack

 ### More Information